 No. We are not allowed to change the amount we charge for the plan's monthly plan premium during the year.
-If the monthly plan premium changes for next year, we will tell you prior to the date your plan renews and the change will take effect on the date your plan renews.
+If the monthly plan premium changes for next year, we will tell you before the change happens and the change will take effect on the date your plan renews.